privateai/deid-examples/README.md

 ## What are these examples?

 In the [JS](./js/examples/) folder where have common api call examples and use cases built in javascript.
 In the [python](./python/examples/) folder we have the same examples expressed in python.
-If you are interested in our [PrivateGPT](https://www.private-ai.com/products/privategpt-headless/) to work securely with LLMs, you should check out the [LLMs](./python/LLM%20Examples/) folder for some really cool stuff!
+If you are interested in working securely with LLMs, you should check out the [LLMs](./python/LLM%20Examples/) folder for some really cool stuff!